Jl. Raya Senggigi, Batu Layar, Denpasar, Kabupaten Lombok Barat, Nusa Tenggara Bar. 83355

 Bau Nyale is a sea worm hunting event.
 This event is held around february and march.
 The venue for the bau nyale ceremony at Seger Beach, Kuta.
 Located in the southern part of Lombok Island.

-Lombok Elephant Park
+Lombok Wildlife Park

-In the spirit of celebrating the integrated relations between man-animal-nature, today the newly established Lombok Elephant Park has become the playground for animal lovers.
+In the spirit of celebrating the integrated relations between man-animal-nature, today the newly established Lombok Wildlife Park has become the playground for animal lovers.
 As the name suggests, the park emphasizes on delivering experiences to anyone to enjoy around elephants, as well as being an animal sanctuary and conservation site.
 Several programs are carried out daily to spur curiosity about these gentle giants.

 Lombok Golf Kosaido Country Club, Sigar Penjalin, North Lombok Regency, West Nusa Tenggara, Indonesia